paddy-r/PSD-Analyser/README.md

 **Run the standalone executable (currently Windows only)**
 - Go to the *Releases* on the right of the right of the page
 - Download the executable file (ending *.exe*) and any of the spreadsheet example files from the main page
+- Once downloaded, double-click the executable file and it will run

 **Run the code directly**
 - Clone the repository or download files individually